10 Ways To Prevent Home & Business Flooding

 Check and clean the gutters on your roof at least twice a year (more if you live in a heavily wooded area).
 Inspect your gutters for leaks or damage, as these could cause a flat roof to flood.

-When building or landscaping, consider if it will draw water towards or away from your home.
-When building a back patio, for instance, consider a slight grade away from your home to encourage water to drain away instead of towards your home.
+When building or landscaping, think about whether the changes will have an impact during heavy rains or storms.
+When adding a back patio, for instance, consider a slight grade in the concrete and the accompanying land that will make stormwater drain away from instead of towards your home.

 7. Inspect Home Drains

 If the sewage drains in your home do not have one-way valves, consider installing them.
 If flooding causes problems or backups with sewage, you do NOT want it to be knee-high in your home.
 One way valves can help prevent sewage back up by enabling you to turn them off.